-More or less in reverse order, here are my short story publications so far:
+More or less in reverse order, here are my online and print publications so far:

 Back in 2015 I took a workshop on writing short stories taught by one of the writers I admire most, Dean Wesley Smith.
 One of the stories I wrote for the workshop was “Tauri”, which the wonderful people at Fabula Argentea have published in their online edition.
 You can read it at: https://fabulaargentea.com/index.php/article/tauri-by-mary-jo-rabe/

-My story “Christmas in the Ruins”, a fictional account of Christmas in Freiburg in 1944, appeared as part of WMG Publishing’s Winter Holiday Spectacular 2020 e-calendar which is now (July 2021) available as e-book, https://www.wmgpublishinginc.com/project/the-holiday-spectacular-2/?fbclid=IwAR3aDnqqj39nWGQH3lK9LuVWYUq83ziFPws8O3OwMz32OEJyW-8UfpwtR78
+My story “Christmas in the Ruins”, a fictional account of Christmas in Freiburg in 1944, appeared as part of WMG Publishing’s Winter Holiday Spectacular 2020.
+I am so grateful to Kristine Kathryn Rusch for including it in her anthology, even though it was perhaps darker than what she was looking for.

 I wrote “It’s Lechtenbrink, Libby Lechtenbrink” for a science fiction writing workshop in January of 2020.
 My story features Libby Lechtenbrink, a librarian on Mars, one of my more homicidal alter egos.
 I am so grateful to Barbara G. Tarn for including me in this wonderful anthology, Sci-Fi Stories Earth Colonies, published in July, 2021.
 You can find the magazine, electronic or print, at all online bookstores, here a selection